Kaito Abe (footballer, born September 1999)

-Kaito Abe (阿部 海大, Abe Kaito) is a Japanese professional footballer who plays as a defender for J2 League club Fagiano Okayama.
+Kaito Abe (阿部 海大, Abe Kaito) is a Japanese professional footballer who plays as a defender for J2 League club Sagan Tosu.

 Club career

 After attending Higashifukuoka High School, Abe signed for Fagiano Okayama for 2018 season and unexpectedly found immediate space, even scoring on his 2nd ever cap in J2 League against Tochigi SC.
 In his sixth season he was loaned to Blaublitz Akita and bagged a goal against Machida Zelvia on Matchweek 8.